-My mother wanted to call me Ella after Ella Fitzgerald, but the East German government deemed Ella a nickname and only allowed Ellen.
+My mother wanted to call me Ella after Ella Fitzgerald, but, according to my memory, the East German government deemed Ella a nickname and only allowed Ellen.

 I never liked either name and called myself Elli.
 I thought I wouldn’t get away with calling myself Ello or Ellu.

 Anyway, because I have no bond to my names, I happily embraced the idea of a pen name.
 And by now Charlie Alice Raya is more familiar to me than the passport name.